 You can use either a conventional lead/acid battery or a so-called AGM battery.

-The supply battery supplies all activated 12V consumers when the system is not connected to an external power source.
-Thus, the supply battery is continuously discharging.
+The supply battery supplies all activated 12-V consumers when the system is not connected to an external power source.
+While this is the case, the supply battery is continuously discharging.